John Mark Gannon: Bishop of Erie

 Following the death of Bishop John Fitzmaurice, Gannon was named the fifth bishop of Erie by Benedict XV on August 26, 1920.
 His installation took place on December 16, 1920, at St. Peter's Cathedral.

 Gannon founded Cathedral Preparatory School in Erie in 1921, and encouraged the establishment of Villa Maria College in Buffalo, New York, and Mercyhurst College in Erie In 1933, he established Cathedral College, a two-year institution.
 Religious education programs under the auspices of the Confraternity of Christian Doctrine were organized in every part of the diocese, and he founded five regional high schools after age 80 alone.
 He laid the cornerstone for St. Joseph's Home for Children in 1923, and founded Spencer Hospital in Meadville, St. Vincent's Hospital in Erie, Andrew Kaul Memorial Hospital in St. Marys, Pennsylvania, St. Mary's Home in Erie; Harborcreek Training School for Boys in Erie, Gannondale for Girls in Erie, and the Erie Day Nursery.
 He also erected twenty-eight parishes, forty-nine churches, seven rectories, and twelve convents.

 In 1937, Gannon became head of the committee of American bishops that founded Montezuma Seminary in New Mexico to train Mexicans for the ministry.
 He was the episcopal moderator of the Catholic Press Association from 1937 to 1944, and was treasurer of the National Catholic Welfare Conference from 1944 to 1950.
 He also served as chair of the Commission for the Canonization of the Martyrs of the United States, and was the personal representative of the American hierarchy at the Eucharistic Congress in Brazil and at the fiftieth anniversary celebration of the pontifical coronation of the image of Our Lady of Guadalupe.

 In 1938, Gannon went to Spain to conduct his own investigation of reports of atrocities and persecution of the Catholic Church by the Loyalist Government.
 On his return, he declared, "Communist cruelty and slaughter had consigned more than 11,000 of the Spanish priests and seminarians to martyrs' graves."
 He founded Noticias Católicas, a news service for Spanish- and Portuguese-speaking countries.

 Gannon was given the personal title of archbishop by Pope Pius XII on November 25, 1953.
 Between 1962 and 1965, he attended all four sessions of the Second Vatican Council.

 Retirement and legacy

 Pope Paul VI accepted Gannon's resignation as bishop of Erie on December 9, 1966; he was appointed Titular Archbishop of Tacarata on the same date.
 John Gannon died in Erie on September 5, 1968, at age 91.
+He is buried in the crypt of St. Peter Catheral.

 After his death, Cathedral College was renamed Gannon College; the college later became a university, in 1979.
 Its Archbishop John Mark Gannon Award is presented to students who have attained the highest grade point average upon graduation.